top of page

 What started as experimentation has become a community filled with Success Stories™.
 We still bring humor into rooms where fear often lives.
 We still bang the cowbell when needed.
 But we also sit quietly with people navigating loss, uncertainty, and change.
 We help people explore, discover, and share their stories.
 And we remind each other that we’re still here, still capable of creativity, connection, and renewal.

-One of the lessons I’ve learned, somewhere between cowbell chaos and wizardly calm, is that humor and gravity thrive side by side.
+Humor and gravity thrive side by side.
+It's the natural yin-yang.
 You can laugh and still honor the difficulty.
 You can joke and still hold space for grief.
 You can be silly one moment and deeply compassionate the next.

-That balance may be exactly what keeps us human.
+That balance is exactly what keeps us human.

 Beards change.
 Organizations grow.
 Communities deepen.

-And while none of us would have chosen Parkinson’s as part of the journey, the community built in response to it has become something powerful; full of courage, creativity, compassion, and yes, laughter.
+And while none of us would have chosen Parkinson’s as part of our journey, the community full of courage, creativity, compassion, and yes, laughter has made it more than we could have known.

 Join us for our Jam for Joy improvisation or Cinema Therapy storytelling classes.

-They're convenienty online and they're open to everyone.
+They're conveniently online and they're open to everyone.